Famous Festivals In South Korea │ Overview of All The Best Festivals

 Location: 685-1, Duho-dong, Buk-gu, Pohang-si, Gyeongsangbuk-do

-The city of Andong is well known for its traditional Hahoe village, which houses the yearly Mask Dance Festival.
-The shamanistic festival dates back to the Joseon Dynasty, where common people used theater and mask performances to make fun of people with high power.
+Andong city, world-renowned for its traditional Hahoe village, hosts the annual Mask Dance Festival.
+This shamanistic cultural experience traces its roots back to the Joseon Dynasty; where local folks used theatrical and mask performances to satirize the elite class.

-The festival grounds are on 2 different locations, in the Hahoe Village and on the grounds behind Andong train station.
-Events at the Andong Mask Dance Festival include, mask performances, fireworks, hands-on activities, and more.
+The festival is conducted in two distinct locations, the Hahoe Village and the grounds behind Andong train station.
+Highlights of the Andong Mask Dance Festival encompass mask performances, captivating firework displays, immersive hands-on activities, and more.

 Andong Mask Festival